JoshuaH-sudo/Smunch_technical_assighment/README.md

 - Open browser [here](http://localhost:8080/)

 ## Usage
+### Add Restaurant Review
+1. Click the `Add Review` button next to the `Comments` section title.
+2. Enter the `Title`, `Comment` and select a star `Rating`.
+3. Click `Confirm` and the page will reload with the new comment.

+### Add Product Review
+1. Click any product under a restaurant and will navigate to the product details page.
+1. Click the `Add Review` button next to the `Comments` section title.
+2. Enter the `Title`, `Comment` and select a star `Rating`.
+3. Click `Confirm` and the page will reload with the new comment.

+## Highlights
+There are a few sections of the code I am proud of.

 ## Explanations
 During this assignment, I had to restrict the scope of the assignment, because of time constraints from other activities I needed to do and computer failures I experienced.
 I will explain the important design choices in this section.
 ### Choosing a non-relational database
 I have mainly experience in MongoDB databases with some knowledge of SQL and Postgres.
 So I used MongoDB and Mongoose to help speed up the development process.

 MongoDB however does have some relational-like functionality with the use of [refs.](https://mongoosejs.com/docs/populate.html) This allows me to link multiple collections (like tables) together by just storing the `_id` field of the document from another collection (kind of like a primary key).
-When I go to return the document I can use the `populate()` function get the data from the document that contains the same `_id`.
+When I go to return the document I can use the `populate()` function to get the data from the document in a collection that contains the same `_id`.
 This allows the separation of data structures and reduces duplication of data.

 Another useful feature of MongoDB/Mongoose is the virtual type properties which act as calculated fields.
 These properties are not stored but are returned whenever the document is retried.
 This was used to calculate the `average rating` for each restaurant or product every time it was requested.
 This ensured that the property always used the latest values.